 • The idea your working on

-• The competition and how much they are worth and how much they raised at
+• The competition, how much they are worth and how much val they raised at as a comparable

 Paris-based Shares.io, a consumer mobile app and social-first platform for retail investors, has announced plans to launch its app in the UK in the coming months and across Europe in early 2022.
 Besides this, the company has also raised $10M (approx €8.52M) in the first, pre-product Seed round of funding. "techcrunch"